 Do you find yourself counting calories?

-Well, there may just be good reason for that.
+Well, there may be a good reason for that.

 Why those who obsessively count calories to lose weight, who starve their bodies into submission, still end up obese.

 This is because our bodies are designed to go into crisis mode when calories are reduced.

 Lately, we have been discussing why weight-loss diets don’t work.